‘Bunkering – A Compendium’ – American Club publishes a detailed loss prevention guide

 Continue reading “First judgement of Hague and Hague Visby rules tested in the English courts”

-Unsafe transfer of cargoes of wood pellets increases the possibility of fire
+Unsafe transfer of wood pellets increases the possibility of fire

 Sand cargo on a ship - Photo by Steve Pomeroy, Empire Shipping Agency, Vancouver, B.C.